California Trial Law Group Logo

 Rear-end collisions are one of the most frequent types of car accidents on California roads.
 Whether in heavy freeway traffic or at a stoplight, these accidents often happen suddenly and can leave victims dealing with injuries, vehicle damage, and uncertainty about their legal rights.

-California Trial Law Group represents individuals across California who have been injured in rear-end collisions.
+California Trial Law Group represents individuals across California who have been injured in car accidents.
 While fault may seem obvious in many of these cases, liability can sometimes be more complex than expected—especially when multiple vehicles or contributing factors are involved.

 Understanding how rear-end accidents occur and how fault is determined can help victims protect their rights and pursue fair compensation.